oddballo/virtualbox-demobox/README.md

 - (Windows only) [Git bash](https://git-scm.com/downloads) (Tested with 2.37.3)
 - (Optional) A Linux machine with "genisoimage" for generating the "seed.iso" file

+## Virtual box configuration

+The executable "VBoxManage.exe" needs to be on the PATH.

+On Windows, this is found by default at "C:\Program Files\Oracle\VirtualBox"

+To test, open a terminal and run "vboxmanage".
+If there is an error, investigate if PATH contains the folder of your VirtualBox installation.

 ## Remote ISO packaging

 The code includes an option to use a remote server to generate the "seed.iso" file.
 (Service: tools.stwcreation.com).